manuelbcr/parallel_systems/assignment_06/readme.md

 ## Exercise 1

+For all both exercises Makefiles is given.
+So the compiling should be done by simply calling 'make'.
+For ex01/ there is a nBody2D_omp.c that is the simple parallelized version of assignment 5.
+The nBody2D_omp_bh.c is the barens-hut implementation.
+For ex02/ the nBody2D_omp.c is the barens-hut implementation with additional scheduling defined.
+For both exercises also a nBody2D_omp_plot is compiled in order to build an executable that prints the current state into PNG images.

 ### Tasks

 - Provide an OpenMP implementation of your parallelization and optimization plan for the n-body simulation of Assignment 5.